-When mounting the KSU board to a backboard for a permanent installation, use screws through all mounting holes with standoffs to keep the board elevated off the backboard's surface to allow airflow for cooling components, and to prevent capturing metal particles behind, such as stray wire clippings from punch blocks during maintenance (Fig. 6).
+If mounting the KSU board to a backboard, use screws through all mounting holes with standoffs to keep the board elevated off the backboard's surface, allowing airflow to aid in cooling components, and to prevent catching stray metal particles, such as stray wire clippings from punch blocks during maintenance (Fig. 6).